Planning scenario

 Dennis has been thinking about the succession of his estate, and wants to reduce his exposure to Inheritance Tax (IHT) to maximise the value that Lizzie receives.

 He is therefore considering investment in a BR-qualifying Alternative Investment Market (AIM) portfolio.
+From April 2026, Business Relief qualifying companies listed on AIM, IHT will apply at the halved rate of 20% (irrespective of the size of investment).

 Both the shares in the dental practice and the shares in the AIM portfolio are potentially qualifying BR assets.